 This week’s special case was a 2007 PATA HDD.
 This Samsung SP2514N was in an external enclosure and got knocked over.
 Since the drive was identified as dropped and “previously opened” we first opened it in one of our laminar airflow workstations.
 Upon inspection we noticed a stiction mark on the top platter but the head was bent up.
-This can happen when someone follows one of the many online tips for “repairing your own drive”.
+This can happen when someone follows one of the many do it yourself data recovery tips online.
 In this case, as in many, the heads were ripped from the platters.
 It’s always a gamble opening a hard drive because you might cause more damage and you will definitely introduce contamination.
 Unfortunately the solutions presented almost never mention the tolerances that modern HDDs work at.
 I think if people understood the head fly-height tolerances they would be less likely to open their own hard drive, assuming the data is important.

 - .0038μm Modern head flying height